Always preserve the tree structure in the project jump box

 - in case the user enters a query, only one "Results" section is rendered instead of filtering all three sections

-#7 Updated by Go MAEDA about 1 year ago
+#7 Updated by Go MAEDA over 1 year ago

 - Tracker changed from Defect to Feature